 It is important that nominated Persons, Post Holders & Executives have a solid understanding concerning the responsibilities to comply with all relevant EASA regulations relevant to the particular Organisation Approval including the management of Part 66 licensed Aircraft Engineers

-On the basis of the Maintenance Engineers Licence, together with satisfactory demonstration of competency and knowledge of organizational procedures the personal authorization document is issued by an approved Part-145 organization.
+On the basis of the Maintenance Engineers Licence, together with a satisfactory demonstration of competency and knowledge of organizational procedures, the personal authorization document is issued by an approved Part-145 organization.

 The conditions required are defined by minimum education requirements (school and college certificates, language competency, etc) as well as type rating qualifications for the relevant aircraft or particular tasks.

 This Two-day course provides delegates with an insight into the requirements of the regulation.
-Whilst the course is aimed specifically at, stakeholders as well those with limited Part 66 knowledge, who never the less require a fundamental understanding of their obligations and responsibilities.
+Whilst the course is aimed specifically at, stakeholders as well as those with limited Part 66 knowledge, who nevertheless require a fundamental understanding of their obligations and responsibilities.